bloomsburyai/cape-webservices/README.md

 ## Overview of Cape

-Cape is a suite of open-source libraries to manage a questions-answering model that answers questions by "reading" documents automatically.
+Cape is a suite of open-source libraries to manage a question-answering model that answers questions by "reading" documents automatically.
 It is based on state-of-the-art machine reading models trained on massive datasets, and includes several mechanisms to make it easy to use and improve based on user feedback.
 It has been designed to be *portable*, i.e. works on a single laptop or on a cluster of parallel machines to speedup computation, and is *Open Source friendly* to be used at all expertise levels.

 It enables users to
 - upload documents and answer questions extracted from them,